 - Trigeminal neuralgia, a chronic, intense pain that affects the trigeminal nerve, which carries sensation from the face to the brain

-Why Choose Hackensack Meridian Health For Your Cranial Base Surgery?
+Why Choose Hackensack Meridian Health?

 We believe you and your family are vital members of the care team, which is why we are committed to working closely with you on your individual course of treatment.
 Our team is here for you with comprehensive care from prevention to diagnosis, treatment to rehabilitation.